LordOlumide/task-scheduler-Ui/README.md

 A task scheduler inspired by [porrwell](https://dribbble.com/shots/20856723-Task-Manager-Mobile-IOS-App)

-The task scheduler app has three screens
-📄the main screen with a task list
+The task scheduler app built with the provider package for state management has three screens 📄the main screen with a task list

 📊the statistics screen